joseph-abell/york-oratory/content/footer/index.md

 copyright: Copyright © The Oxford Oratory 2009–2019
 oxfordCharityNumber: The Oxford Oratory Trust is a Registered Charity number 1018455
 middlesboroughCharityNumber: The Diocese of Middlesbrough is a Registered Charity number 233748
-credits: 'Made with &#10084; by Grace and Joe Abell'
+credits: Made with ❤ by Grace and Joe Abell
 ---